75 Celsius to Fahrenheit: A thorough look to Temperature Conversions

 -

 The different scales arose from historical context and the different materials and techniques available at the time.
 The modern understanding of thermodynamics, however, provides a more unified perspective on temperature measurement.
 Temperature, fundamentally, relates to the average kinetic energy of the particles within a substance.
 The higher the kinetic energy, the higher the temperature.
 Both Celsius and Fahrenheit are arbitrary scales that reflect this underlying physical quantity.
-However, the Kelvin scale provides an absolute temperature scale, where 0 Kelvin (0 K) represents absolute zero, the theoretical point at which all molecular motion ceases.
+Still, the Kelvin scale provides an absolute temperature scale, where 0 Kelvin (0 K) represents absolute zero, the theoretical point at which all molecular motion ceases.

 Kelvin Scale and its Relationship to Celsius and Fahrenheit